robertdebock/terraform-aws-vault/TELEMETRY.md

 Having `any` or `leader only` has an effect on the auto scaling group:

-- `ELB` or `EC2` health checks are used to determine what nodes are healty.
+- `ELB` or `EC2` health checks are used to determine what nodes are healthy.

 ELB health checks are preferred, because they reflect the health of the application.
 EC2 health checks do not consider how an application is running, just the health of the instance.